 Tip: When planting tomatoes in pots, make sure you cover the ⅔ of the stem to promote root growth.

-Knowing when and how much water and fertilizer the plant needs is challenging.
-It’s a good thing you would not need to second guess anymore.
+Knowing when and how much water and fertilizer for tomatoes plants needs is challenging.
+It's a good thing you would not need to second guess anymore.
 Through an app on your smartphone or computer, you can monitor the nutrients, water, and overall condition of your plant.

 Here are a few tools that can help: